What’s more fun than reading a book? Talking about it!

 If you enjoy Young Adult (YA) books, but you’re a little less Y and a bit more A, this is the group for you!
-The ZB Library FYA Book Club meets on Thursdays at 6:30 p.m. at Stone Creek Grill.
-Be one of the first 10 to register at the Adult Services desk and get a free copy of the book.
-Titles are also available on the Book Group Kindles, available for checkout at the Adult Services desk.
-For a link to the catalog list of all ZB FYA titles, click here.
+Please visit our calendar for current meeting information.
+Titles are available for checkout at the Adult Services desk.

 The Next Page

 Books are best when shared!
 We’ll read some bestsellers and discover what’s on the next page.
 Titles are available for checkout at the Adult Services desk.
 Visit our calendar for meeting details.

 Wednesdays ● 1-2 PM ● Adults ● ZB Library ● R-Requested

 Saturdays ● 10-11:30 AM ● Adults ● El Lago ● R-Requested

 - 9/2 & 9/26 – A Spool of Blue Thread by Anne Tyler.
 The Whitshanks are one of those families that radiate togetherness: an indefinable, enviable kind of specialness.
 But they are also like all families, in that the stories they tell themselves reveal only part of the picture.